piotrpelica/google-workspace-migration/README.md

 4. Import the file to [Google Password Manager](https://passwords.google.com/options).

 That's it - when you log in to Chrome as your private account, it will get the passwords from the Password Manager

+## Drive

+Easiest and fastest option I've found was to do the following:

+1. Create a transfer folder on Workspace's Drive.
+2. Share that folder with your private account.
+Make sure you have given yourself Editor permissions.
+3. Move all files to the transfer folder.
+When prompted for access, allow editing and accept.
+4. On private account's Drive go to the Sharing, open transfer folder, select everything, right click, select Move then left arrow in the top left corner.
+Select My Drive and click Move.
+Accept the message that in order for others to have access file will have to be shared again.

+Ta dah - all files moved!

 ---